azureossd/azureossd.github.io/_posts/2023-07-24-Troubleshooting-volume-mount-issues-on-Azure-Container-Apps.md

 - `Output: mount error: could not resolve address for someaddress.file.core.windows.net: Unknown error`

-    - The Storage Account FQDN may not be able to be resolved - DNS may be misconfigured or traffic from Azure Container Apps is being blocked.
+    - The Storage Account FQDN may not be able to be resolved - DNS may be misconfigured or unresolvable with the current DNS servers
+    - If there is a Private Endpoint on the Storage Account - ensure any Private DNS zones are properly configured.
+Misconfigured records/IP's can cause this behavior

 - `Output: mount error(13): Permission denied`

     - The address is resolvable but traffic may be blocked from accessing storage.
 Is there a firewall on storage blocking the IPs of the environment?
 Is storage able to be accessed from a jumpbox in the same VNET?
+      - Blocking ports 443 and 445 (which Azure Files uses) will cause this behavior
+      - In general, the subnet of the Container App Environment needs access to the Storage Account
-    - Also ensure that the file share exists.
+    - Also ensure that the file share exists and that you've put in the **correct** access key when creating the Storage Resource initially on the Container App Environment.
-    - Validate if CMK (customer managed keys) are being used on the Storage Account side - as this may cause this problem as well if Azure Key Vault cannot be accessed from the storage side
+    - This can be caused by what's described in [Azure Files security compatability on Container Apps](https://azureossd.github.io/2025/02/10/Azure-Files-security-compatability-on-Container-Apps/index.html) regarding incompatible _security compatability_ settings on Azure Files.

 - `Output: mount error(2): No such file or directory`
     - Does the File Share exist?
 Review if this was deleted or the name does not exist